-Over the Christmas period we were able to enjoy the multi award winning Yule be Sorry, which was exceptional the fact that it was 12 month cask aged may have enhanced it even more than usual.
+Over the Christmas period we were able to enjoy the multi award winning Yule be Sorry, which was exceptional - the fact that it was 12 month cask aged may have enhanced it even more than usual.

-Winter is usually a quieter time, allowing the opportunity to build up bottle stocks for the season ahead. however the projections are for a significant increase in bottle sales such that they have booked more bottling slots at Arkell's than ever before.
-When visiting Arkell's with the Brewery Don't Look Back In Amber (4.4%) is History Society last summer Yates' labels were very much in evidence.
+Winter is usually a quieter time, allowing the opportunity to build up bottle stocks for the season ahead, however the projections are for a significant increase in bottle sales such that they have booked more bottling slots at Arkell's than ever before.
+When visiting Arkell's with the Brewery History Society last summer Yates' labels were very much in evidence.
 By the way, if you have never visited Arkell's I can recommend it.
-It's a fascinating historic brewery with an impressive shop and visitor centre/ museum.
+It's a fascinating historic brewery with an impressive shop and visitor centre/museum.